trentlarson/endorser-mobile/README.md

 `yarn install`

-- Note that there are also some other mobile dependencies, eg. iOS CocoaPods and Android Studio.
+- Note that there are also some other mobile dependencies, eg. Xcode, iOS CocoaPods, and Android Studio.
 The tools will prompt you along the way.

 - There are some values to customize: SERVICE_ID, INFURA_PROJECT_ID, *_ENDORSER_*_SERVER

+- For ios:

+  - `brew install cocoapods` # note that I had problems on an M1 with `gem install`

-- For ios: `cd ios; pod install; cd ..`
+  - `cd ios; pod install; cd ..`

 Run ios: